By the Book

 A black and white picture of a woman holding a sign that reads, “Victory Book Campaign, Books for the boys, Drop them here.”“No man and no force can take from the world the books that embody man’s eternal fight against tyranny.
 In this war, we know, books are weapons.” – Franklin D. Roosevelt, in reaction to Nazis burning books

 During the first and second World Wars, librarians went above and beyond to get books to soldiers on the front lines, as well as to those in hospitals and rehabilitation centers.
 The American Library Association established 36 camp libraries during World War I and distributed 10 million books and magazines.
 Over 1,000 librarians volunteered during the war to repair, distribute, and read books to soldiers.
-During World War II’s Victory Book Campaign, the number of books distributed rose to over 17 million.
+While the Nazis were banning and burning books prior to and during World War II, the US Victory Book Campaign did the opposite, distributing over 17 million books from 1941 to 1943.
 Though the majority of those books were sent overseas, some were sent to “war relocation” camps here in Arizona and in other states.
 San Diego children’s librarian Clara Breed even sent letters and books to the children she’d known and come to care for who were sent to the camps (learn more about Clara and see a collection of her letters online at the Japanese American National Museum).

 The Phoenix Carnegie Library, established in 1908.Currently, Phoenix has 17 libraries, lending books, eBooks, and audiobooks, but also movies, music, WiFi hotspots, laptops, Culture Passes, and even seeds!
 And they’re not the only public library expanding their list of what they lend – locally, the Chandler library lets patrons use sewing machines, 3D printers, laser cutters, and professional studio equipment, and the Gilbert library lends out telescopes and prom dresses; the Albuquerque, NM library lends baking pans, and the Oakland, CA library lends out a whole collection of tools (home improvement, auto, and yard).
 Libraries all over have fun, educational programs for new readers, ESL learners, people who are learning computer literacy and coding, people who want to become US citizens, and more.
 They are truly priceless community resources!